isage/lua-imagick/README.md

-Lua G.I.
-Magick
+Lua IMagick
 ===============

-Pure-C lua bindings to Imagemagick and GraphicsMagick
+Pure-C lua bindings to ImageMagick

 Table of Contents
 =================